 - Treviso (but see the (see also other services below)

 Major rail stations should have a deposito bagagli — prices mean that long-term storage would be prohibitively expensive.

 There are some other private services that might be able to help:

-Trasbagagli are a cooperativa in Venezia (Piazzale Roma near the train station and ferry terminal) that offers luggage storage for 7€/day.
-They also offer airport transfers to both Marco Polo and Treviso airports.
+- Trasbagagli are a cooperativa in Venezia offering luggage storage for 7€/day.
+They also offer airport transfers to both Marco Polo and Treviso airports

-Please let me know if you know of other companies offering similar services who should be included in this list.
+Please get in touch if you know of other companies offering similar services who should be included in this list.

 Get in touch